Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 55. __Extended meeting between Xzar and Niemain__

-    Dialogue improvements for Niemain and the Zentarim (fight can be avoided more easily).
+    Dialogue improvements for Niemain and the Zentarim.
+Fight can be avoided more easily.

 <ol start="101">
     <li>